AdobeDocs/id-service.en/help/mcvid-reference/mcvid-regions.md

 snippet: y
 ---

-# Get Region and User IDs From the AMCV Cookie or the ID Service{#get-region-and-user-ids-from-the-amcv-cookie-or-the-id-service}
+# Get Region and User IDs From the AMCV Cookie or the ID Service {#get-region-and-user-ids-from-the-amcv-cookie-or-the-id-service}

 The AMCV cookie contains the Experience Cloud ID (MID) and a region ID for your site visitors.
 These IDs are stored as key-value pairs.
 The mid:user ID holds the visitor's Experience Cloud ID.
 The aamlh:region ID holds the region ID for your site visitors.
 You can recover this information by parsing the AMCV cookie.